Memorial services for Jesse Jackson begin at Chicago headquarters of his civil rights organization

 “We honor him, and his hard-earned legacy as a freedom fighter, philosopher, and faithful shepherd of his family and community here in Chicago,” Mayor Brandon Johnson said in a statement.

-Next week, Jackson will lie in honor at the South Carolina Statehouse, followed by public services with remarks from Gov. Henry McMaster and a wreath placement ceremony.
+Next week, Jackson will lie in honor at the South Carolina Statehouse, followed by public services.
+According to Rainbow PUSH’s agenda, Gov. Henry McMaster is expected to deliver remarks, however the governor’s office said Thursday that his participation wasn’t yet confirmed.
 Jackson spent his childhood and started his activism in South Carolina.

 Details on services in Washington have not yet been made public.
 However, he will not lie in honor at the United States Capitol rotunda after a request for the commemoration was denied by the House Speaker Mike Johnson’s office.